bigalv69/modules/doc/source/module.rst

 selection context, only the last specified value is retained.
 Which means on previous example that ``bar`` variant is set to ``value2``.

-When searching for available modules, multiple values may be set on one variant criterion, which matches modules that provides any of these variant values.
-For instance ``bar=value1,value2`` will return modules defining a ``bar`` variant with either ``value1`` or ``value2`` as available value.

 Module variants are reported along the module they are associated to on :subcmd:`list` sub-command results.
 They are also reported on :subcmd:`avail` sub-command if specified in search query or added to the element to report in